Tariq Farid has been in the edible space for 20 years, but it’s not what you think.

 “There will be a glut of product on the market soon but consumers will start asking, ‘Are you really delivering what you’re saying?’
 We want to differentiate ourselves by offering full traceability to consumers and by working with experienced growers.”

 Ensuring end-to-end traceability of the product will also be important when navigating the regulatory landscape, which is still murky in many respects.
-CBD-infused foods are still not federally legal as the FDA has yet to give CBD a Generally Recognized As Safe designation away from its pharmaceutical uses in the treatment of epilepsy.
-This has put the onus back onto U.S. states to authorize CBD-infused foods, and all are responding differently.
+Hemp Extract-infused foods are still not federally legal as the FDA has yet to give Hemp Extract a Generally Recognized As Safe designation away from its pharmaceutical uses in the treatment of epilepsy.
+This has put the onus back onto U.S. states to authorize Hemp Extract-infused foods, and all are responding differently.
 (See the latest stance on each state here.)

-“Given current research and a growing body of knowledge surrounding the quality of foods we consume and their direct correlation to our health and well being, I have become convinced that high quality, fully traceable hemp CBD should be as commercially available as any other food,” he said.
+“Given current research and a growing body of knowledge surrounding the quality of foods we consume and their direct correlation to our health and well being, I have become convinced that high quality, fully traceable Hemp Extract should be as commercially available as any other food,” he said.

 But what about all the competition?
 “We’re used to that in franchises, but that’s also why we’re focused on spending the time to do this right and lay the groundwork for a successful supply chain,” said Farid.
 “We’re not just entering this space, we’re serious about building a legacy brand like we did with Edible Arrangements, that consumers are looking for and that takes the high road.”